BFA Studio Illustration Concentration

 Computer Classrooms & Lab

-- Two computer classrooms, each with twenty-two student workstations and a lectern with projection screen capable of demonstrating use of software.
+- Two computer classrooms, each with 22 student workstations and a lectern with a projection screen capable of demonstrating use of software.

-24-in.
-Wacom Cintiq and Pen Adobe Creative Cloud including all of the most recent versions of software (Photoshop, Illustrator, InDesign, Premiere Pro, Animate, After Effects, Dreamweaver, Bridge, Lightroom) Maya and other software sometimes used for animation and illustration.
+- 24" Wacom Cintiqs and Pen Adobe Creative Cloud including all of the most recent versions of software (Photoshop, Illustrator, InDesign, Premiere Pro, Animate, After Effects, Dreamweaver, Bridge, Lightroom) Maya and other software sometimes used for animation and illustration.

 - One workroom with a photography studio and a mat-cutting and project assembly workspace.

 - Epson Stylus Pro 9900 Ultrachrome 44" wide format inkjet printer.

 - Three Ricoh Color Laser Printers.

 - Two Epson Stylus Pro 4880s and one Epson Stylus Pro 4800 inkjet printer.

 - Several Epson V500 scanners (8.5"x11").